Impact

 • NECC has trained more than 12,000 individuals in sustainable agriculture.

-• Newly introduced in 2019 NECC trains farmers in Permaculture onsite in five day sessions.
+• Newly introduced in 2019 NECC has trained 600 farmers in Permaculture onsite in five day sessions.

 • In 2023 Josphat started a Climate Change Mitigation course, training 40 students from four local schools.